Annual Fire Report

 - Apartments are exempted from regular fire drills as prescribed in the National Fire Protection Administration's Life Safety Code.
 This is due in large part to the lower concentration of individuals using egress routes during an emergency and the fact that units exit to exterior routes instead of into interior hallways.

-The campus fire log required by 34 CFR 668.49 can be reviewed 24 hours a day at https://www.tntech.edu/ehs/campus-fire-log/ or by contacting Safety and Environmental Services (x3524) during regular business hours.
+The CAMPUS FIRE LOG required by 34 CFR 668.49 can be reviewed 24 hours a day.
+You can also contact Safety and Environmental Services (372-3524) during regular business hours.
 The fire log contains information related to current year fires.

 In Fall 2010 Tech Village Apartments began renovations which include updating Life Safety equipment to include modern monitoring, detection, and enunciating devices.
 As per Tennessee Board of Regents policy all Tech Village Apartment renovations will be completed by Fall 2014.